dymurray/apb-blogs/rocketchat-tutorial.md

         claim_name: mongo-storage
 ```

-In the `deploymentConfig` you'll see that we have set the value of the environment variables that the app container expects to the parameter fields that we defined in `apb.yml`.
-We also added a `persistentVolumeClaim` resource to the deploymentConfig named `mongo-storage`.
-This means in the next section we need to be sure we create a `persistentVolumeClaim` along with our other resources.
-The only value we have not set yet is the `ROOT_URL` environment variable.
+In the `deploymentConfig`, you'll see the environment variables expected by Rocket.Chat have been set to the parameter fields defined in `apb.yml`.
+We also added a `persistentVolumeClaim` to the deploymentConfig named `mongo-storage`.
+This means we will need to create a `persistentVolumeClaim` resource as well.

+The only value we haven't set yet is the `ROOT_URL` environment variable.
 To set this, we need to get the fully qualified route of where the application will exist on OpenShift.
-To get this, lets uncomment the `route` and `service` resources that were generated and move them before the `deploymentConfig` resource so that we can store the route and use it.
-This will also include creating a `service` resource.
-Your provision role should now look like:
+Let's uncomment the `route` and `service` resources that were generated and move them before the `deploymentConfig` resource so we can store the route and use it.
+Your provision role should now look like this:

 ```yaml
 - name: create rocketchat route